yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 ### Task 1: Configure the TailspinToys database on the SqlServer2008 VM

-In this task, you do some configuration the `TailspinToys` database on the SQL Server 2008 R2 instance.
+In this task, you do some configuration the `TailspinToys` database on the SQL Server 2008 R2 instance to prepare it for migration.

 1. Navigate to the [Azure portal](https://portal.azure.com) and select **Resource groups** from the Azure services list.